Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to market records, when Baby Three was popular, this product appeared densely at retail points, especially on sidewalks and crowded areas.
 Consumers could easily find this item on many major streets in Hanoi and Ho Chi Minh City.

 At that time, Baby Three attracted a large number of buyers aged 20 to 27, even children were interested and sought after.
 Realizing the market potential, Mr. Vinh quickly imported the product for business.
-In the early stages, this item sold very well, with prices ranging from 500,000 to 1.2 million VND per product, depending on the size.
+In the early stages, this product sold very well, with prices ranging from 500,000 to 1.2 million VND per product, depending on the size.

 However, according to Mr. Vinh, at the beginning of this year, the wave of buying Baby Three quickly "cooled down".
 At the same time, the Tho Thi Tran V2 version of this brand was involved in a scandal related to sensitive images of eye bags and tears.
-Since then, Baby Three has gradually become less accepted by people, and sales have been decreasing.
+Since then, Baby Three has gradually become less accepted by people, and sales have been declining.

 Baby Three chứa hóa chất: Người mua hoang mang, tiểu thương đồng loạt xả lỗ - 2